fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 You now have access to a number of help functions listed in the terminal.

-## Downloading Vidhance library and Android dependencies
-Run the function `download_vidhance` in the terminal.
-Follow the instructions to start downloading.
-You will need a key to authorize the download.
-This will supply you with a Vidhance binary and the needed headers and libraries to build the wrapper for your version of Android.

 # Configuring for your device
 We recommend that you modify the example implementation for Nexus 6P to create a compatible version for your device.